 Community Security and Arms Control (CSAC) interventions are a crucial element of UNDP’s Disarmament, Demobilization and Reintegration (DDR) programme in Sudan which aims at creating conducive environments for the peaceful reintegration of ex-combatants and associated groups.
 Through the CSAC initimore

-Four years into the conflict in Syria, close to 60 percent of the population is either internally displaced or has fled the country.
-The fighting has now drastically rolled back the region’s human development achievements —perhaps by decades.
-In addition to killing more than 120,000 people and dispmore
+Five years into the conflict in Syria, over 50 percent of the population is either internally displaced or has fled the country.
+The fighting has drastically rolled back the region’s human development achievements from 113 out of 189 in 2010 before the conflict to 173 out of 183 countries by the endmore

 After three years of escalating conflict, Syria is still witnessing a deepening economic crisis, loss of livelihoods, and deteriorating coping mechanisms.
 In addition to poverty and economic disparity, there is a large proportion of youth who are unemployed and increasingly disillusioned.
 Deir Ezzormore